sunny2109/Awesome-low-level-vision-resources/README.md

-# A list of awesome low-level vision resources.
+# A curated list of resources for Low-level vision tasks.

 # Quick navigation